codexderelict/omars-scytale-algorithm/README.md

 GUI with TKinter or PySimpleGUI for ease of use.
 Grid could be created based on length OR width instead of just width.
 Wrapping all 4 variables (string, width, length, grid) in a class as attributes and encryption/decryption as methods would make the main() function substantially easier to read for me personally.

+Rewriting the program with OOP instead of complete functionality.
+The length, width, grid and string are much better as attributes of a Scytale class.
+Not to mention I have an entire function just to initialize the variables (init_scytale) in lieu of defining self attributes and being done with it that way.
+In this regard, the only two user inputted variables (string and width) could be taken as input and the rest can be gleamed from the two as methods.